LightningCreations/lc-coreutils/README.md

 * The tests are only available through cmake, and you are encouraged to run the tests if you intend to use these programs on your own system
 * The provided Makefile may be out of date relative to the CMakeLists.
 Not all coreutils may be built using `make`.
 * The provided Makefile hardcodes the installation prefix `/usr`, and the directories under the prefix `/bin` and `/sbin`.
+* The Makefile does not generate man pages

 ## Running tests